 The nodal MCC's functions shall be available 99.5% of the time over a period of one year.
-A nodal MCC shall implement its backup procedures if its non-availability is expected to exceed four hours.

 6.3.2 MCC/MCC Communication

 The inter-nodal MCC communication availability shall be 99.5% during each calendar day (i.e., the nodal MCC must have at least one communication network available with other nodal MCCs identified in document C/S A.001 (DDP), 99.5% of the time during each calendar day).